j3lte/pastebin-js/README.md

 * listTrendingPastes : get a list of the trending pastes on Pastebin
 * createPaste : create a paste
 * createPasteFromFile : read a file (UTF8) and paste it
+* deletePaste : delete a paste created by the user

 ## Example